-Michele Kong uses touch to support clients in finding greater ease and relief from constriction, pain and other symptoms as a result of trauma and chronic stress held in the body.
+Michele L. Kong uses therapeutic touch to support clients in finding greater ease and relief from constriction, pain and other symptoms as a result of trauma and chronic stress held in the body.

 Asking a client to place a hand on their own forehead or abdomen, for example, is a form of self-touch that Michele includes (when appropriate) in talk-oriented process and seated work.
 And similar to bodywork where a client lies on a table, Michele uses intentional and attuned touch to support the release of tensions and holding patterns in the body.
 Gentle supportive touch combined with verbal dialogue increases interoceptive awareness and aids in processing beliefs, memories, emotions etc. As well, touch supports movements and impulses to reach natural completion on many levels: cellular, energetic, muscular, systemic, psychological and more.
 The therapeutic hands-on contact can be profoundly healing for many, and particularly for those who experienced adverse events at an early age.